apple/foundationdb/documentation/sphinx/source/client-testing.rst

    creates and executes an FDB transaction.
 Here ``start`` is a function that takes a transaction context as parameter and implements the starting point of the transaction, and ``cont`` is a function implementing a continuation to be executed after finishing the transaction execution.
 Transactions are automatically retried on retryable errors.
+Transactions are retried by calling the ``start`` function again.
 In case of a fatal error, the entire workload is considered as failed unless ``failOnError`` is set to ``false``.

 .. function:: schedule(task)